MathieuBuisson/MathieuBuisson.github.io/_posts/2016/2016-11-30-psscriptanalyzer-first-class-citizen.md

 As you already know if you have read [this]({% post_url 2016/2016-05-19-psscriptanalyzer-appveyor %}) or [this]({% post_url 2016/2016-06-27-create-custom-rule-psscriptanalyzer %}), I'm a big fan of `PSScriptAnalyzer` to maintain a certain coding standard.
 This is especially powerful inside a release pipeline because this allows us to enforce that coding standard.

-In our CI pipeline, we can easily make the build fail if our code violates one or more `PSScriptAnalyzer` rule(s).
+In our <abbr title="Continuous Integration">CI</abbr> pipeline, we can easily make the build fail if our code violates `PSScriptAnalyzer` rule(s).
 That's great, but the main point of [continuous integration](http://martinfowler.com/articles/continuousIntegration.html) is to give quick feedback to developers about their code change(s).
 It is about catching problems early **to fix them** early.
 So the question is :

 > How can we make our CI tool publish `PSScriptAnalyzer` results with the information we need to remediate any violation ?

-All CI tools have ways to publish test results to make them highly visible, to drill down into a test failure and do some reporting.
+All <abbr title="Continuous Integration">CI</abbr> tools have ways to publish test results to make them highly visible, to drill down into a test failure and do some reporting.

 Since we are talking about a **PowerShell** pipeline, we are most likely already using Pester to test our PowerShell code.
-Pester can spit out results in the same `XML` format as NUnit and these NUnit `XML` files can be consumed and published by most CI tools.
+Pester can spit out results in the same `XML` format as NUnit and these NUnit `XML` files can be consumed and published by most <abbr title="Continuous Integration">CI</abbr> tools.

-It makes a lot of sense to leverage this Pester integration as a universal CI glue and run our `PSScriptAnalyzer` checks as Pester tests.
+It makes a lot of sense to leverage this Pester integration as a universal <abbr title="Continuous Integration">CI</abbr> glue and run our `PSScriptAnalyzer` checks as Pester tests.
 Let's look at possible ways to do that.

 ## One Pester test checking PSScriptAnalyzer output